seanwhs/BootCamps/Readme.md

 * ETL and reproducible data pipelines
 * Dashboard design and data storytelling
 * Dataset licensing, privacy, and responsible use
+* Neural networks and transformer concepts
+* Local model inference
+* Embeddings and semantic search
+* Vector indexing and retrieval
+* Retrieval-Augmented Generation (RAG)
+* Document ingestion, parsing, and chunking
+* Prompt design and structured outputs
+* Tool calling and agent workflows
+* Model Context Protocol (MCP) server & client integration
+* Agent-to-Agent (A2A) multi-agent orchestration and task delegation
+* Model and response evaluation
+* Hallucination detection and mitigation
+* Prompt-injection and data-poisoning risks
+* Privacy and sensitive-data handling
+* Model, prompt, and dataset versioning
+* Latency, quality, and resource optimization
+* AI observability and audit logging

 ### Featured Projects